Alireza-Ehiaei/St_app_population/README.md

-# This is a web app providing some data related to developemnt indexes or related variables such as population around the world.
+# This is a web app providing some data related to development indexes or related variables such as population around the world.